Convergence of two obstructions for projective modules: Introduction

-{\bf Euler class groups:} Further, Nori also gave a definition of Euler class groups to house obstructions for splitting.
-Given invertible modules ${\CL}$, Nori's definition was expanded (\cite{BS1, BS2, MY}) to define Euler class groups $E^n(A, {\CL})$ for integers $0\leq n\leq d$.
-This was defined ideal theoretically, using generators and relations.
-When $n=d$, Euler class groups work fairly well.
-For projective $A$-modules $P$ of rank $d$, a Euler class $e(P) \in E^d(A, \Lambda^d P)$ is defined.
+{\bf Euler class groups:} Subsequent to (\ref{homoConj}), Nori also communicated (1992) a definition of Euler class groups to house obstructions for splitting, in the case $d=n$ (see \cite{MR}).
+Given integers $0\leq n\leq d$ and invertible modules ${\CL}$, Nori's definition was expanded (\cite{BS1, BS2, MY}) to define Euler class groups $E^n(A, {\CL})$.
+These were defined ideal theoretically, using generators and relations.
+However, only when $n=d$, the Euler class groups worked well enough.
+For projective $A$-modules $P$ of rank $d$, an Euler class $e(P) \in E^d(A, \Lambda^d P)$ was defined.
 It was conjectured and proved \cite{BS2, BS3} that

 For projective $A$-modules $P$, with $rank(P)=n< d$, attempts to define Euler classes $e(P)$ failed.